 Lime: Lime is the star ingredient of this drink.
 It adds the perfect amount of tanginess, making it refreshing and delicious.

-You can also use powdered jaggery, coconut sugar, or honey instead of sugar if you are looking for a healthier alternative.
+You can also use powdered jaggery, coconut sugar, or honey instead of sugar if you want a healthier alternative.

 Mint Leaves: Fresh mint leaves add a very refreshing flavor.

-Water or Soda: If you like fizzy drinks, then top the nimbu shikanjvi with chilled club soda, otherwise water is fine too.
-Make sure to add a few ice cubes to the glasses to make the drink super chilled.
+Water or Soda: If you like fizzy drinks, top the nimbu shikanjvi with chilled club soda.
+Otherwise, water is fine too.
+Add a few ice cubes to the glasses to make the drink chilled.

 You can also use sparkling water, coca-cola, sprite, or ginger ale instead of water or club soda to make a different variation.
 I sometimes add chia seeds soaked in water to it too.

 How To Make Shikanji